*=financial and operational metrics for year end FY 19/20

 Turning 13 Lars Wingefors realizes something.
 Growing up with a single mother in a rural area, he is far from poor but also far from rich. ”If I am going to have any money, I have to fix it on my own”, he tells himself and turnes his collection of Lee Falks comic The Phantom into the start of a used comics business.

 Embracer Group is the parent company of businesses developing and publishing PC, console and mobile games for the global games market.
-The Group has an extensive catalogue of over 220 owned franchises, such as Saints Row, Goat Simulator, Dead Island, Darksiders, Metro, MX vs ATV, Kingdoms of Amalur, TimeSplitters, Satisfactory, Wreckfest, Insurgency and World War Z amongst many others.
+The Group has an extensive catalogue of over 240 owned franchises, such as Saints Row, Goat Simulator, Dead Island, Darksiders, Metro, MX vs ATV, Kingdoms of Amalur, TimeSplitters, Satisfactory, Wreckfest, Insurgency, World War Z and Borderlands, amongst many others.

-With its head office based in Karlstad, Sweden, Embracer Group has a global presence through its six operative groups: THQ Nordic GmbH, Koch Media GmbH/Deep Silver, Coffee Stain AB, Amplifier Game Invest, Saber Interactive and DECA Games.
-The Group has 59 internal game development studios and is engaging more than 5,500 employees and contracted employees in more than 40 countries.
+With its head office based in Karlstad, Sweden, Embracer Group has a global presence through its eight operative groups: THQ Nordic GmbH, Koch Media GmbH/Deep Silver, Coffee Stain AB, Amplifier Game Invest, Saber Interactive, DECA Games, Gearbox Entertainment and Easybrain.
+The Group has 63 internal game development studios and is engaging more than 7,000 employees and contracted employees in more than 40 countries.